The Sunday Roast.

 A quintet of chop houses opened by a trio of ex-Hawksmoor folk, where the week culminates in one hell of a Sunday roast.
 Choose your meat – beef, lamb or pork – or don’t, and get the ‘All In’ which has everything, with all the trimmings, and is perfect for sharing.
 Their gravy is the best in London; we said it.
 And it’s all even better paired with one of their ‘beefy’ maries or breakfast martinis.

-It’s hard to keep cool at temper, whose huge smoked roasts – aged beef, pulled lamb shoulder, pork belly or baby chicken – are given a thorough dose of flame from an open fire-pit kitchen.
-Chuck in a trio of Bloody Maries, beef fat roasties, sizeable veggies, four-cheese cauliflower and a Yorkshire pudding that could contend for London’s biggest, and any semblance of composure you might have had before is gone completely…
+It’s hard to keep your cool at temper, whose Goliath-portioned smoked roasts – aged beef, pulled lamb shoulder, pork belly or baby chicken – are given a thorough dose of flame from an open fire-pit kitchen, before being plated up individually or on a triple-loaded platter.
+Chuck in a trio of Bloody Maries, beef fat roasties, sizeable veggies, four-cheese cauliflower, bottomless wine and a Yorkshire pudding that could contend for London’s biggest, and any semblance of composure you might have had before is gone completely…

 Dean Street Townhouse | Soho

 Unlike Soho House’s other spots, you don’t have to be a member to dine at the Dean Street Townhouse.
-And unlike most other spots on this list, it doesn’t have to be a Sunday to enjoy a roast – their lamb rump, pig cheek and sage-stuffed whole Yorkshire chicken sit on the menu every day of the week.
+And unlike most other spots on this list, it doesn’t have to be a Sunday to enjoy a roast – their lamb rump, pork chop and sage-stuffed whole Yorkshire chicken sit on the menu every day of the week.
+Head there on the official day, of course, and you’ll be amply rewarded with a stonkingly good-value set menu featuring steak tartare, sticky toffee pud and a cracking cheeseboard.

 FOWL | St James’s